 If I won the lottery, I would leave teaching immediately.
 But that’s not going to happen and I sense a deep-seated resentment towards a job that exposes my flaws rather than utilizes my strengths.
 So the mandate to get ‘deeper in’ is going to have huge implications for how I approach my work.
 I’m going to have to radically change my attitude to my job!

 I will not be able to do this in half measures

 It would seem peculiar to only accept the challenge with regard to some aspects of my life and not to others.
 ‘Going deeper’ appears to require the total commitment of my self to my life; I cannot choose to take it seriously in one area while remaining frivolous in others; I’m sure I could not, for example, earnestly probe the mysteries of our marriage whilst taking a blithe approach to our finances, our prayer life, our recreation.
-It would be like trying to plunge into the ocean whilst aiming to keeping my feet in the shallows.
+It would be like trying to plunge into the ocean whilst aiming to keep my feet in the shallows.